raymondyiu/MovieTheatreSeatingChallenge/readme.md

 ## Key features
 1. read theatre information from a json file.
 2. read theatre seating plan from a json file.
+3. read event information and cost from a json file
-3. create ticket FIFO queue to keep track the number of available tickets.
+4. create ticket FIFO queue to keep track the number of available tickets.
+5. implement a seat allocation function

 ## Assumptions
 - Write a program that allocates seats based on a random integer “number of seats” between 1 and 3